jquery/learn.jquery.com/content/code-organization/feature-browser-detection.md

+---
+title: What is Feature Detection
+attribution: Connor Montgomery
+---

 ### What is feature detection?

 Feature detection is the concept of detecting if a specific feature is available, instead of developing against a specific browser.
 This way, developers can write their code for two cases: the browser **does** support said feature, or the browser **does not** support said feature.